-North Carolina libraries will be places that that all people find welcoming and accessible through sustainable organizational practices focused on community needs, development, and responsiveness.
+North Carolina libraries will be places that all people find welcoming and accessible through sustainable organizational practices focused on inclusion, development, and community responsiveness.

 Projects

 The State Library will use LSTA funds to support the professional development of librarians and library staff at the State Library and at North Carolina's libraries through statewide projects.
 Projects like Continuing Education, New Director Orientation, and SLNC Professional Development provide in-person and virtual staff development for staff of all levels.
 Projects like 21st Century Libraries provide access to web and calendaring software for library websites and programming needs.